-These would be the perfect recipe to keep in the refrigerator for a quick after school snack or quick bite on the way to an after school activity.
+These would be the perfect recipe to keep in the refrigerator for a quick breakfast, after school snack or quick bite on the way to an after school activity.
 Fall is one of my favorite times to bake with all of the fall spices that can be used and fresh products like pumpkin and apples.

 Jump to: